WorldWindLabs/WorldWeather/README.md

 <img width="748" alt="legendview" src="https://cloud.githubusercontent.com/assets/19692086/17829869/d5a0e968-6670-11e6-9cf8-18c73c5e111f.PNG">

 ###View Options
 This is where you can change the projection from the default 3D by clicking on the button under "Change Projection", or select any location to navigate the globe to.
+Any location you search for will have a pin placed on it, so that you can keep track of it when you add your layers.
+If you do not wish to view the pinned locations, you can disable the "Placemarks" layer from the Selected Layers tab.

-You can also disable and enable the additional controls that are on the bottom of the screen from this tab (for example, you can disable them to take a clear screenshot of your globe).
+Also from View Options, you can disable and enable the additional controls that are on the bottom of the screen from this tab (for example, you can disable them to take a clear screenshot of your globe).
 Those controls can help you move the globe around, zoom in and out, and obtain the coordinates of any point that you hover over on the globe.

 _Demonstrating how the globe can center at the input destination, here NASA Ames Research Center_